Également disponible en : Français

 ?>

-I’ll try to get closer the more that I can of the returns PHP gives us.
+I’ll try to get as close as I can to what PHP returns.
 In other words, if a parameter is declared a second time, I pick the last one.
 The param value is optional (the term just after the equal symbol) and will return an empty string.

 function $_GET(param) {